Equipped with 10 modes and 25 intensity levels. Uses skin-friendly hydrogel. Excellent customer service. Packaged well, so it arrives damage-free.

 An ab stimulator is a wearable device that uses electrical stimulation to contract the abdominal muscles.
 In turn, this helps strengthen and tone the abs.
 The electrical pulses that target the muscles are produced by electrodes placed on bare abdominal skin.
 Most ab stimulators have a belt design, which holds the electrodes in place and can compress your abs for additional benefit.

 If you want to see results, it’s important to choose the right ab stimulator.
 That means figuring out the best belt size, the number of electrode pads you prefer, the type of battery that would be most convenient, and any other features that would make your journey toward washboard abs as effective as possible.
-Read on to learn more about ab stimulators and our recommendations for the very best.

 In terms of length, an ab stimulator belt should be long enough to fit comfortably around your waist.
 Many belts are one-size-fits-all styles that fit waists of 40 inches or less.
 However, some ab stimulators have adjustable belts that can accommodate waistlines of up to 52 inches.